Agenda

 • Streamlining operations and integrating cultures post-acquisition for long-term stability and

-• Preservation of Legacy
+• Case Study Preservation of Legacy Time to complete

 Barry Ashcroft